expo/expo/docs/pages/versions/unversioned/workflow/configuration.md

 ### `"sdkVersion"`

-**Required**.
 The Expo sdkVersion to run the project on.
 This should line up with the version specified in your package.json.

 ### `"version"`

 Your app version.
 In addition to this field, you'll also use `ios.buildNumber` and `android.versionCode`- read more about how to version your app [here](../../distribution/app-stores/#versioning-your-app).
 On iOS this corresponds to `CFBundleShortVersionString`, and on Android, this corresponds to `versionName`.
 The required format can be found [here](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleshortversionstring).

-> **ExpoKit**: To change your app version, edit the "Version" field in Xcode and the `versionName` string in `android/app/build.gradle`.
+> **Bare workflow**: To change your app version, edit the "Version" field in Xcode and the `versionName` string in `android/app/build.gradle`.

 ### `"platforms"`